tiagovrs/WinToken/README.md

 - HardHat: this development environment for Ethereum was used to facilitate tests with regard to smart contract creations.
 It provides tools and utilities for compiling, deploying, testing, and debugging Ethereum smart contracts

 ##  <a name="c5"></a>🎯 5.
 Conclusion and Future Plans
-&nbsp;&nbsp;&nbsp;&nbsp; The use of WinToken in streaming services will represent a change into the entertainment industry.
-When taking advantage of the blockchain technology, the application brings a new way of interaction between the live streaming and the final client. when offering positive changes into the market, such as the increase in the rate of new users that turn into loyal clients, and improves the experience of the user with more dinamicity and prizes, the WinToken comes up as a change maker, ready to revolutionize the entertainemnt industry. <br>
+&nbsp;&nbsp;&nbsp;&nbsp; The use of WinToken in streaming services will represent a revolution into the fan engagement industry.
+When taking advantage of the blockchain technology, the application brings a new way of interaction between the live streaming and the final client.
+Furthermore, by working the costumer loyalty through an reward system, it improves the fan experience with sports streaming services. <br>

-&nbsp;&nbsp;&nbsp;&nbsp; Looking to the future, the main focus of the WinToken administration team is to create partnership with Chiliz and sports clubs.
-As a first step to enter the entertainment market, the WinToken Company aims to start operating into under represented categories, such as amateur competitions.
+&nbsp;&nbsp;&nbsp;&nbsp; Looking at the future, the Wintoken team hopes to obtain partnerships with streaming services and sports clubs.
+In order to test beta versions of the game, we aim at operating with under viewed competitions, such as amateur competitions.

 ##  <a name="c6"></a>💾  6.
 Repository